-Omnitrans buses serving the residents of the San Bernardino Valley region in 2018.
-Photo credit: InlandEmpire.us dinated by Omnitrans, the main transportation agency for the San Bernardino Valley region, and is designed to enhance bus ridership in the TCC project area and across Omnitrans' network more broadly.
-To accomplish this aim, Omnitrans provided training to residents in the TCC project area on how to navigate the public transit system to meet one's travel needs.
-In addition to the trainings, the project is giving away 100 free monthly transit passes for a three-year period to ride the Omnitrans bus system for free.
-The transit trainings and free bus passes described here are supplemental to those being provided through the Affordable Housing and Sustainable Communities (AHSC) project.
+Omnitrans bus providing service along Route 83 in the project area.
+Photo credit: Omnitrans dinated by Omnitrans, the main transportation agency for the San Bernardino Valley region, and is designed to enhance bus ridership in the TCC project area and across Omnitrans' network more broadly.
+To accomplish this, Omnitrans trained residents in the TCC project area on how to navigate the public transit system to meet their travel needs.
+In addition to the trainings, the project is giving away 100 free monthly transit passes for a three-year period to project-area residents so that residents are able to utilize the Omnitrans bus system.
+The transit trainings and free bus passes described here are supplemental to those being provided through the Affordable Housing and Sustainable Communities project (see page 62).